Archynetys Live news trend intelligence

 Quick answers

-Police have blocked key roads in and around the capital ahead of the protest anniversary.
+Police have blocked key roads around the capital and a police boss has labeled the protests illegal.

-Gachagua has accused Murkomen of financing goons and warned of consequences involving the ICC.
+Gachagua has accused Murkomen of financing goons and warned of ICC consequences.

 Coverage (10)